MarcL/marclittlemore.com/src/posts/2026/2026-01-25-rescuing-my-bricked-m1-macbook-pro.md

 Back in 2021, I joined a logistics startup called Beacon.
 I didn't stay long, but I walked away with a company MacBook Pro M1.
 It should have been sent back, but a major family health emergency happened at the same time and I completely forgot about it in the back of my wardrobe.

-Fast forward to last September.
+Fast forward to September 2025.
 My son had just gone off to university and, within a week, he'd managed to damage his laptop screen with an ill-timed AirPod case incident.
 Since he was struggling to use it, I went digging in the cupboards for a spare.

 I rediscovered the MacBook and thought I'd see if it was still usable after I'd previously wiped it.
 It booted up fine, but it was completely locked down with [JAMF](https://www.jamf.com/), and I didn't have any credentials to log in.
-JAMF is a Mobile Device Management (MDM) system that companies use to manage their Apple devices.
+JAMF is a Mobile Device Management (MDM) system that companies use to manage their company devices.

 What followed was a massive rabbit hole of trying to unlock a machine that everyone told me was a "brick."
 As I struggled to find any concrete information online, I thought I'd share the process here for anyone else facing the same headache.